 Program Specific Requirements

-- A clear criminal history background check is required prior to clinical (details will follow with the acceptance letter).
+• clear criminal history background check is required prior to Practicum (details will follow with the acceptance letter).

 The Cancer Registry Management Associate of Applied Science degree is accredited by the National Cancer Registry Association Formal Education Review Committee (NCRA-FERC).
 They can be reached at: 1330 Braddock Place, Suite 520, Alexandria, VA 22314.